The breeding of your favorite female and male dogs was organized properly. The mating of the two dogs happened but pregnancy failed and did not occur.

 Finally, female dog infertility is a problem that may have a myriad of causes.
 In general, it is easier and cheaper to rule out timing issues, and male infertility than dealing with female infertility.

 Most of the causes, nevertheless, will have to be dealt with or the female will eventually show signs of illness.
 A female may be infertile because of abnormalities in her reproductive organs.
 Again, a veterinarian is essential here.
 She may have ovarian or uterine cysts.
 She may have tumors both cancerous and benign that block or prevent healthy fertilized eggs from their travel from the ovaries to the uterus.
-X-rays and/or ultrasound will need to be used to visualize these kinds of reproductive abnormalities or problems.
+X-rays and/or ultrasound scans will need to be used to visualize these kinds of reproductive abnormalities or problems.

 Infections like canine herpes and brucellosis will cause infertility in female dogs as they do in male dogs.
 Any infections in the reproductive tract of the bitch may render her infertile.
 Regardless of breeding, these infections need to be treated by a veterinarian.
 A history of uterine infections, also, can lead to scarring in the uterus and cause infertility later on.
 Too many back-to-back breedings of a female can tired her body’s support system, too.